 - Reintroducing maintenance grants only reduces the repayments of graduates who grew up in low-income households who go on to have high earnings.
 Only the highest-earning graduates end up paying of the additional maintenance loans under the current system.
 The majority of those eligible for the full maintenance grant would see no change to their lifetime repayments, while those who go on to high earnings could save around £22,000 over their lifetimes.

-Alistair Jarvis, Chief Executive of Universities UK, said:
+Commenting on the analysis, Alistair Jarvis, Chief Executive of Universities UK, said:

 “We agree with the IFS that there are ways the government could improve the current student funding system in England.
 While the current system has provided sustainable funding and promotes access, it needs to be better understood and needs to feel fairer to our students and their families.
 This analysis from the IFS provides a useful contribution to the ongoing debate.